VegetarianGluten FreeQuick

 Close-up side-angle shot of golden corn kernels being sliced off a blanched ear of corn standing upright on a wooden cutting board, a sharp chef's knife mid-cut, loose kernels scattered on the board s

-You can absolutely make this your own — swap the feta for cotija and add some chili powder for a Mexican street corn vibe, or throw in some black beans and avocado for a heartier version.
-But honestly, the classic combination here is hard to beat.
-The feta adds just enough salty creaminess to balance the sweet corn and bright vinaigrette.
+Make it your own if you want — swap feta for cotija and add chili powder for a street corn vibe, or toss in black beans and avocado for something heartier.
+Matt keeps asking me to do the Mexican version every time, but honestly?
+The classic combination is hard to beat.
+That feta adds just enough salty creaminess against the sweet corn and bright vinaigrette that I keep coming back to the original.

 45-degree angle shot of the honey-lemon vinaigrette being poured from a small glass jar over the corn salad in a large white ceramic bowl, golden dressing mid-stream catching the warm side light, colo